-"Maturity Date" means the date on which the principal of and interest on each Note becomes due and payable, being May 31, 2023, with respect to the Series A Notes and the Series D Note, and June 30, 2023, with respect to the Series B Notes and the Series C Notes.
+"Maturity Date" means the date on which the principal of and interest on each Note becomes due and payable, being June 28, 2024.

 "Moody's" means Moody's Investors Service, and its successors and assigns, except that if such corporation shall be dissolved or liquidated or shall no longer perform the functions of a securities rating agency, then the term "Moody's" shall be deemed to refer to any other nationally recognized securities rating agency selected by the Authority.